zergu/Vim-Project-Jumper/README.md

 Unpack all *.vim files and this README into `~/.vim/plugin/project-jumper/` directory.
 Restart Vim if necessary.

-''Important notice for Symfony 2 users''.
-In order Project-Jumper to work you need to create a file 'symfony2' in your project main directory.
+**Important notice for Symfony 2 users:** In order Project-Jumper to work you need to create a `symfony2` file in your project main directory.
-It may be empty but is better to use is as wrapper for app/console with content like that (also executable permissions need to be set):
+It may be empty but it's better to use is as wrapper for app/console with content like this (also executable permissions need to be set for convenient use):
 `php app/console $@`

 Usage